googleprojectzero/TinyInst/README.md

 ### Instrumentation callbacks

 During these callbacks, the client can add code to the target by calling `WriteCode()`.
+Note that the client is responsible for saving and restoring any context (such as registers and flags clobbered in the inserted code).

 `OnBasicBlock`
 Can be used to insert code that's going to run on a particular basic block